scmacdon/AWSTracker/PPELambda/Readme.md

 ## Prerequisites
 To follow along with this tutorial, you need the following:

 + An AWS Account with proper credentials.
 + A Java IDE (for this tutorial, the IntelliJ IDE is used).
 + Java 1.8 JDK.
 + Maven 3.6 or higher.
-+ An Amazon S3 bucket with 5-7 nature images in it.
++ An Amazon S3 bucket with 5-7 PPE images.
 These images are read by the Lambda function.

 ## Create an IAM role that's used to execute Lambda functions